openvinotoolkit/open_model_zoo/CONTRIBUTING.md

 * model can be used by demo or sample and provides adequate results (see [Demo](#demo) for details)
 * model passes accuracy validation (see [Accuracy validation](#accuracy-validation) for details)

-After the end, your PR will be review by OpenVINO&trade;'s team for consistence and legal.
+After the end, your PR will be reviewed our team for consistence and legal compliance.

 Your PR can be denied in case:
 * inappropriate license (e.g. GPL-like licenses)